swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Recording the error type is mostly future-proofing and currently will only ever be invoked with the `Error.self` or not at all.
 It allows informing the system if a throw from the remote side is to be expected, and technically, if Swift were to gain typed throws this method could record specific expected error types as well — although we have no plans with regards to typed throws at this point in time.

-The last encoder call is `doneRecording()` is made, to signal to the invocation encoder that no further record calls will be made.
+The last encoder call `doneRecording()` is made, to signal to the invocation encoder that no further record calls will be made.
 This is useful since with the optional nature of some of the calls, it would be difficult to know for a system implementation when the invocation is fully constructed.
 Operations which may want to be delayed until completion could include serialization, de-duplicating values or similar operations which benefit from seeing the whole constructed invocation state in the encoder.

 Lastly, the populated encoder, along with additional type and function identifying information is passed to the `remoteCall`, or `remoteCallVoid` method on the actor system which should actually perform the message request/response interaction with the remote actor.